paulotesta/crypto_quotes/README.md

 * "currencies" - A list with all the Assets codes that will be tracked: ["BTC", "ETH"]
 * "api_key"/"currency_key" - private keys that allow access to APIs
 * "currency" - Currency in which the assets values will be presented: "GBP"
+* "output" - Type of output file that's going to be creaded/modified, supported file formats: CSV or SQL

+### configSQL.json

+A "configSQL.json" filme must be present with the following fields:

+* "host" - Host name of the SQL Database
+* "user" - User name for the database
+* "password" - Password to access the database
+* "database" - Name of the database being used

 ### Runing